GideonBrimleaf/GideonBrimleaf.github.io/_posts/2020-06-15-deploying-alpas-app-to-heroku.md

 ### Adding Additional Files

 Heroku reads from a special <span class="code-snippet">Procfile</span> to run your application which should be in the root of your project.
-This file should contain the command to execute the alpas jar file:
+This file should contain the command to create an empty .env file in production (which is required for the app to run) and execute the project's jar file:

 <span class="font-weight-bold">*Procfile*</span>
 <pre class="p-2 bg-primary text-light">
-web:    java -jar ./myApp.jar
+web:  touch .env && java -jar ./myApp.jar
 </pre>

 Additionally, you need a <span class="code-snippet">system.properties</span> file which will specify for Heroku the Java Runtime Environment (JRE) that is required to run the project: